tus/TUSKit/README.md

     upload.failureBlock = failureBlock;

 ### Result Block
-A block fired when your upload fails.
+A block fired when your upload is successful.

     static TUSUploadResultBlock resultBlock = ^(NSURL* fileURL){
         // Use the upload url